 Other Supporting Documentation and Information (US and Foreign):

-1. Copies of W-2s generated for each employee, along with the W-3 or Payroll Summary report
+- Forms W-2 for all employees, along with the W-3 or Payroll Summary report

 9. If first year filing as an S-Corporation, copy of the S Election Acceptance letter from the IRS